Alejandro Suarez (constabulary): Military career

-Suarez enlisted in the 2nd Moro Company as a Private when he enlisted in June 9, 1914.
+Suarez enlisted in the 2nd Moro Company as a Private when he enlisted on June 9, 1914.
 He was involved in numerous pacification campaigns and encounters with outlaw bands and bandits.
 He rose to the ranks of Lance Corporal, Corporal, and then Sergeant.

 After passing the stiff and competitive examination Suarez was commissioned as 3rd Lieutenant was assigned as detachment commander in Pata Island, Sulu in 1920 before being transferred to Wao, Lanao.
-After three years he was promoted to 2nd Lieutenant and assigned to 14th Mindanao Company based in Cotabato in November 14, 1923.
+After three years he was promoted to 2nd Lieutenant and assigned to 14th Mindanao Company based in Cotabato on November 14, 1923.
 Realizing promotions are best given to more qualified personnel he went to United States for special military courses after his American superiors seen potentials with him.
 He attended University of Michigan where he enrolled as special student in 1926 - 1927 at his own expense.
 When he came back he was promoted to First Lieutenant and was appointed commander of 125th PC Company based in Asturias, Sulu.
 He later commanded 112th PC Company and Camp Romandier in Luuk and 113th PC Company and Camp Anders at Panamao all in Sulu Islands.
 For 10 years he has commanded these sensitive posts in Sulu.
 He commanded 118th PC Company based in Tagbili, Sulu and 9th PC Company in Siasi, Sulu.
 While here he befriended Kamlon who would later rebel against Philippine Government (Kamlon Rebellion) after the war.
 He became provincial commanders of Lanao PC in 1938 and later Sulu PC before the start of War.
-He also promoted to Captain and was transferred to a relatively peaceful Siasi Island.
+He also promoted to captain and was transferred to a relatively peaceful Siasi Island.

-In 1937, Suarez was promoted to Captain and transferred to Province of Antique as Provincial Inspector and after 2 years he was transferred to Cagayan province where he was promoted to Major on September 29, 1941.
-When world war 2 was looming over the horizon he was transferred back to Sulu as he appointed by President Manuel Quezon as provincial inspector and acting governor in early December of 1941.
-He assumed office on December 17, 1941 replacing Lieutenant Colonel Pio Rosas, PC.
+In 1937, Suarez was promoted to captain and transferred to province of Antique as Provincial Inspector and after 2 years he was transferred to Cagayan province where he was promoted to Major on September 29, 1941.
+When world war 2 was looming over the horizon he was transferred back to Sulu as he appointed by President Manuel Quezon as provincial inspector and acting governor in early December 1941.
+He assumed office on December 17, 1941, replacing Lieutenant Colonel Pio Rosas, PC.